-Taba’s peaceful coral ridges and sea mounts are teeming with Red Sea reef life and swirling pelagics, yet there are no dive crowds.
+Taba’s peaceful coral ridges and seamounts are teeming with Red Sea reef life and swirling pelagics, yet there are no dive crowds.
 Whether you dive from shore, boat or via scenic Jeep and car rides, you can enjoy diving all day long in this stunning Marine Protected Area.

 Diving in Taba

 Taba is a small town located on the coast of the Red Sea, in Egypt, right at the border with Israel at the northern tip of the Gulf of Aqaba in the Sinai province.
 This is a smaller diving destination but it still has its underwater charms which attracts scuba divers.
 Flourishing corals, peaceful dives, no crowds, and some unique smaller species to be spotted, is what scuba diving in Taba offers.
-There are not many dive centres and resorts here, but it is a well known diving destination in its own right.
-This area is also a protected marine area which means that dive centres here do operate with an environmentally conscious mindset.
+There are not many dive centers and resorts here, but it is a well known diving destination in its own right.
+This area is also a protected marine area which means that dive centers here do operate with an environmentally conscious mindset.